Skip to main content

 GPAI model providers must make available to downstream providers information that is necessary for them to comply with their own obligations under the AI Act.
 This includes:

-This downstream notification requirement creates a chain of accountability.
-When a downstream provider integrates a GPAI model into a high-risk AI system, they need to understand the model well enough to fulfil their own obligations around risk management, data governance, and human oversight.
-The GPAI model provider must give them the information to do so.
+This downstream notification requirement builds a chain of accountability.
+When a downstream provider drops a GPAI model into a high-risk AI system, they need to understand that model well enough to fulfil their own obligations around risk management, data governance, and human oversight.
+The GPAI model provider has to hand over the information that makes that possible.

 Cooperation with Authorities

 GPAI model providers must cooperate as necessary with the European Commission, the AI Office, and national competent authorities.
-This includes providing information and documentation upon request, facilitating access to the model for evaluation purposes, and responding to supervisory inquiries in a timely manner.
+That means providing information and documentation upon request, giving authorities access to the model for evaluation purposes, and answering supervisory inquiries promptly.

 Systemic Risk: The Elevated Tier

-The EU AI Act creates a second, more demanding tier of obligations for GPAI models that pose systemic risk.
-A GPAI model is presumed to have systemic risk if it meets one of the following conditions:
+Then there is the deep end.
+The Act stacks a second, far more demanding tier of obligations on GPAI models that pose systemic risk.
+A model is presumed to carry systemic risk if it trips either of these conditions:

 The Computational Threshold

-A GPAI model is classified as having systemic risk if the cumulative amount of computation used for its training, measured in floating point operations (FLOPs), is greater than 10^25 FLOPs.
-This threshold was calibrated to capture the most capable models available at the time of the Act's adoption.
+There is a hard line drawn in compute.
+A GPAI model is classified as systemic risk when the cumulative computation used to train it, measured in floating point operations (FLOPs), is greater than 10^25 FLOPs.
+The lawmakers picked that number to catch the most capable models around when the Act was adopted.

-As of early 2026, models that meet or exceed this threshold include the frontier models from major AI laboratories.
-The Commission has the power to update this threshold through delegated acts as computational capabilities evolve and as the relationship between compute and model capability becomes better understood.
+As of early 2026, the models clearing that bar are the frontier systems coming out of the major AI laboratories.
+The Commission can also move the line.
+It has the power to update the threshold through delegated acts as compute grows and as we all learn more about how compute actually maps to capability.

 Commission Designation